gagandelouri/f5-gd-public-cloud-labs-waf/docs/README.txt

-Please contact Gagan Delouri , g.delouri@f5.com for Lab Guide.
+Please contact Gagan Delouri , for any further details.
+The lab guide is attached in PDF format.